It4innovations/shiny-bpg/README.md

 }
 ```

-Given code is inserted in **app_ui.R** file and yields in a more styled header as it is seen in Fig.2.
+Given code is inserted in **app_ui.R** file and results in a differently styled header as seen in Fig.2.

 | ![Fig.2.](/readme_img/shiny_02.png)      |
 | ---------------------------------------- |